Visual XML Schema Diagram Editor (Design Mode)

 The structure of the diagram editor is designed to be intuitive

 and easy to use.
-The Design mode is designed to help both content
+The Design mode was created to help both content

 You can edit XML Schema component features directly within the